Investing on Behalf of Children

 Unleashing untapped potential.
 The investment industry has structural inefficiency when it comes to accessing untapped and underutilized talent.
 People of color and women account for more than two-thirds of the U.S. population, yet investment firms that are majority-owned by people of color and women represent approximately 1.4% of assets under management in the investment industry.1 Lack of representation of people of color and women is most acute at the senior levels of the financial services industry.2

 • Changing narratives.
-Investing with a diverse group of managers who are more representative of U.S. demographics elevates role models for children and increases opportunities in the investment industry for future generations.
+We aim to invest with a group of managers who represent the full diversity of U.S. demographics, which elevates role models for children and increases opportunities in the investment industry for future generations.

 Helpful Resources